My Ultimate Chocolate Brownies

 2. In a medium saucepan, brown the butter.
 Melt the butter until it begins to bubble and turn a brown colour, with the milk solids settling at the bottom.
 Be careful not to burn the butter.

-3. Then add in the coffee granules and chocolate and mix well, until all the coffee is melted.
+4. Then add in the coffee granules and chocolate and mix well, until all the chocolate is melted.
 Set aside to cool slightly.

 5. With a stand or hand-held mixer, beat the eggs and sugars for around 5 minutes until the mixture has tripled in volume and looks pale.

-6. Gradually pour in the melted chocolate mixture, followed by the dry ingredients.
+6. Gradually pour in the melted chocolate mixture, followed by the rye flour and salt.

 7. Fold in the cocoa nibs and pecans.
 Set the batter aside to rest for 5 minutes.

-8. Then pour into your lined pan and bake for 40 – 45 minutes, until the brownie has risen and set, and the edges begin to crack a bit.
+9. Bake for 35-40 minutes, until the brownie has risen and set, and the edges begin to crack a bit.
 A skewer inserted WILL NOT come out clean, as you want the brownie to be fudgy.

 Recipe by adventureswithsugar.com